pib-rocks/pib-backend/README.md

         ./ros_and_cerebra_setup.sh

 The setup then adds Cerebra and it's dependencies, including ROS2, Tinkerforge,...
-Once the installation is complete, the system will automatically reboot.
+Once the installation is complete, please restart the system to apply all the changes.

 ## Checking if the software started successfully